 - Trustly: Instant bank transfer deposits and withdrawals without creating a separate wallet.
 You’ll authorise payments via your bank, which is less private than Boku but far more flexible for withdrawals.

-Players who want minimal data-sharing at deposit may prefer Boku or Pay by SMS, while those focused on smooth withdrawals and higher limits often choose PayPal, Skrill/Neteller, or Trustly.
+Players who want minimal data-sharing at deposit may prefer Boku or Pay by SMS, while those focused on smoother withdrawals and higher limits often choose PayPal, Skrill/Neteller, or Trustly.

 Pros and Cons with Boku